Jaykul/Information/Docs/Information.md

 Like Write-Info, but specifically for error objects.
 This is what's used internally in Trace-Info.

 ### [Set-InfoTemplate](Set-InfoTemplate.md)
-Set a display template for our InformationMessage
+Set a display template for our InformationRecord

 ### [Get-InfoTemplate](Get-InfoTemplate.md)
-Get the current display template for InformationMessage
+Get the current display template for InformationRecord